Triplemanía XVII: Controversies

 Several events leading up to TripeManía XVII put the participation of Jack Evans, Konnan and Silver King in question.
 The Mexico City Boxing and Wrestling Commission had suspended both Evans and Konnan as a result of a backstage fight between the two and Juventud Guerrera and it looked like neither would be allowed to appear at the show.
 While AAA kept promoting Evans as a participant the plans to have Konnan wrestle in the main event were changed early on, giving him a less active role on the show in case the Commission suspended him.
 The suspension was lifted on both wrestlers in the weeks leading up to Triplemanía XVII.

-Silver King had originally lost his mask in a Lucha de Apuestas match against El Hijo del Santo in 1987 and according to Lucha Libre regulations was not allowed to wear a mask as long as he wrestled as Silver King.
+Silver King had originally lost his mask in a Lucha de Apuestas match against El Hijo del Santo in 1987 and according to Mexican wrestling regulations was not allowed to wear a mask as long as he wrestled as Silver King.
 In 2006 Silver King had remasked while working in Japan, which is not subject to Lucha rules, but continued to wear the mask when he returned to AAA in 2008.
 The Mexico City Boxing and Wrestling Commission barred Silver King from wearing a mask when wrestling in Mexico City.
 Silver King continued to wear the mask when wrestling outside Mexico City, but would face a hefty fine and suspension if he wore his mask at Triplemanía XVII.